 Step 4: While growing a full beard make sure to shave & trim edges for an even result

 When growing a full beard, remember that it's a journey.
 You may have to suffer your facial hair looking a little patchy or wild for a while until you get your desired look.
 Once you have enough hair to cover your face, it will start to grow out in volume.
 Using a beard trimmer while your facial hair grows may sound counterproductive, but proper maintenance will keep your long beard orderly and give it an enviable shape.
-Try using the Braun Series 9 shaving machine to tidy up the beard edges and ensure clean, even lines across your face.
+Try using the Braun Series X trimmer to tidy up the beard edges and ensure clean, even lines across your face.

 Step 5: Use a beard shampoo daily to ensure you keep it clean & fresh